nswaswaJim/oahuv1/olympus.md

 This trip was a little unique- It was actually somewhat planned, unlike some of my other posts which started out as bike rides/recon missions which evolved into bigger things.
 So for Mt.
 Olympus there was a little prep:

 I had a pair of lightweight hiking boots.
 Strongly recommended for this trip (and most the others I've recently done).
-So thanks to my friends at Eco Town for a great deal on these second hand North Face hiking boots, I probably would not have made the summmit without them.
+So thanks to my friends at Eco Town for a great deal on these second hand North Face hiking boots- a great deal all around- the boots didn't end in the landfill but instead end up on top of a mountain, and for me- I actually made it to the top instead of sliding off a muddy drop in my sandals.

 I also brought:  My Mountainsmith bag.
 I bought this little bag in 1991, a testament to it's tremendous durability and utility.
 Ok, a few pics of the hike: